 - A secured line of credit requires collateral but may have a larger limit.

-How can I prepare my finances to be approved for a business line of credit?
+How to get approved for a business line of credit

 Banks normally require businesses to have solid revenue with a few years’ history to qualify for a line of credit.
 For example, to obtain a secured line of credit, Bank of America requires a minimum of two-year’s ownership and annual revenue of $250,000.
 Larger, secured lines of credit also require collateral like inventory, which may be seized if you fail to make payments.
 Some other documentation you might need to qualify for a business line of credit: